KeigoTanabe/pols603/README.md

 ## MLE / GLM (Tamu POLS 603)

-This is the second course in the quantitative research methods sequence in the Texas A&M political science department.
+POLS603 is the second course in the quantitative research methods sequence in the Texas A&M political science department.
 The repository contains some of the materials from recitations sessions.